AlahjahG/se_project_aroundtheus/README.md

 1. Around the US
 2. This web application allow users to post, share and like photos
-3. This is an HTML, CSS and Javascript web appliction.
+3. The technology used is HTML, CSS and Javascript.
+One technique used is object destructring.

-### Overview
+### Overviews

 - Intro
 - Figma